starfederation/datastar-restructure-interim/design/SDK.md

  )
 ```

-`MergeFragments` is a helper function to send a fragment of HTML to the browser to be merged into the DOM.
+`MergeFragments` is a helper function to send HTML fragments to the browser to be merged into the DOM.

 #### Args